nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>

 ### 2.3.
 Links
-All links in Plannit are composed of a link URL and an alias (case-sensitive). :D
+All links in Plannit are composed of a URL and a user-defined alias (case-sensitive).

 | :exclamation: Plannit provides no guarantee of the link URL's existence |
 |-------------------------------------------------------------------------|

 #### 2.3.1.
 Add link
 You may add link(s) to a specific module using the `add-link` command.
-Links will be added by its URL and user-defined alias.
+Links will be added by its URL and alias.

 If there exists a link URL or alias that is detected as invalid within a chained command, none of the links in the command will be added.